 Regardless of delivery modality and regardless of whether a student is enrolled in an online or on campus program, all students should expect to be able to perform at the graduate level.
 Graduate level courses require a substantial commitment in terms of time and energy.
 Not all courses will have an asynchronous modality.
 And students should anticipate the necessity of participating in class activities scheduled in Pacific Time.

-All students should review the Expectations for Online Learning.
+For definitions of terms related to course modality, plus requirements for online courses, students should review the Expectations for Online Learning.